 Once you have your team, and possibly even before, you’ll need to read MEEE, which is the Maxims, Edicts, Ethics, & Etiquette for the hunt.
 Seriously: READ MEEE!

 On the first day of KCASH, we will post a list of weird, wild, and kind tasks for teams to divide amongst their members.
 There are some items that you need to find, and others that you must create.
 Accordingly, a team can be comprised of individuals who love to get out there and mix it up in the world as well as those that are more comfortable in their own house creating items.

 When you complete the items, you’ll upload the results (images or videos) on our website for points.
 Each item will be assigned a possible total point value.
 The point values will differ based on an item’s difficulty or complexity.
 After KCASH ends on the final day, our judges will go through all of the submissions and award points based on the ingenuity and creativity used and shown in the final submission.
 Judges may add bonus points for extra awesomeness or deduct points for lacking the joie de vivre spirit of the hunt or for not being completed correctly.
 This could take a while, depending on how many teams and how many items, so don’t expect to learn who the winning team is right away!

 Who can play?

 Registration is required for individuals age 13 and older, but the hunt is for anyone and everyone.
 If you have little friends who are 12 or younger that want to play, they will need to partner with a registered adult and play together, or at the very least, they will need an adult to register and then submit items on their behalf.
-Some items are geared for younger scavengers and hunters, but again, this is meant to be done as a team, so they will need older hunters to help them complete items and, of course, submit them for judgement.
+Some items are geared for younger scavengers and hunters, but again, this is meant to be done as a team, so they will need older hunters to help them complete items and, of course, submit them for judgment.